awnumar/gravity/README.md

 On a high-level, Pocket does some [magic](/PROTOCOL.md) to store your data in such a way that nobody can get the length, type, or content of it.
 They won't even be sure that it exists at all!
 Plausible deniability is a wonderful thing.

 The data is all stored in a single database, side-by-side with some optional decoy entries.
 Along with the multiple-password support, this allows for proper deniable encryption.
-Just add some legit-looking entries under an alternate master_password, throw in a few thousand decoys, and there you have it.
+Just add some legit-looking entries under an alternate password, throw in a few thousand decoys, and there you have it.

 And if someone does manage to find out your password, it alone isn't enough to even locate the real entries amongst the decoys, never mind decrypt them.